-One of the beautiful feature of ‘C++’ is it’s ability to support Operator Overloading.
-‘C++’ Operator Overloading allows to change the behavior of operators when using them with ‘C++’ class objects.
-One of the best example of Operator Overloading is ‘+’ operator.
-Usually ‘+’ operator will add two integer operands and produce an integer result. […]
+One of the beautiful features of ‘C++’ is its ability to support Operator Overloading.
+‘C++’ Operator Overloading allows changing the behavior of operators when using them with ‘C++’ class objects.
+One of the best examples of Operator Overloading is the ‘+’ operator.
+Usually, the ‘+’ operator will add two integer operands and produce an integer […]

 C Programming – How to pass variable number of arguments to C / C++ functions?

-C/C++ allows to pass variable number of arguments to its functions through variable argument list (va_list).
-C/C++ provides a series of macros/functions va_start, va_arg, va_end to allow to pass variable number of arguments to its functions.
-In this article we will discuss how to implement this in C/C++.
+C/C++ allows passing the variable number of arguments to its functions through a variable argument list (va_list).
+C/C++ provides a series of macros/functions va_start, va_arg, va_end to allow passing the variable number of arguments to its functions.
+In this article, we will discuss how to implement this in C/C++.
 Step 1.
-We will prepare a function […]
+We will prepare a […]

 C++ – Inheritance – to extend class